Who Should Seek a MALS Degree?

-Recent University Graduates: The MALS has the potential to be a step toward graduate work at the doctoral level.
+The MALS has the potential to be a step toward graduate work at the doctoral level.
 Interdisciplinarity is a key concern of doctoral programs, and a number of programs across the country testify to this need.
-Programs in American Studies, Gender and Race Studies, programs in the Humanities and in a couple of instance doctoral programs in Liberal Arts are an appropriate next step for a MALS graduate.
-Furthermore, the MALS, because of its flexible elective component, can be used to create credentials similar to (as well as augmented by interdisciplinarity) traditional academic graduate programs, for instance, in English, History, and Communication.
+Programs in American studies, gender and race studies, the humanities, and, in some instances, doctoral programs in liberal arts are an appropriate next step for a MALS graduate.
+Furthermore, the MALS, because of its flexible elective component, can be used to create credentials similar to traditional academic graduate programs, such as English, history and communications.

-Original Design students: The oldest MALS program is close to 50 years old and in the early years these programs were designed for anyone interested in living wiser by virtue of attaining the goals of a good liberal arts and sciences degree—to be free of this time and place and to be able to take one’s place as a citizen in a community of ideas.
-One might even call this an education in being a “public intellectual.”
+The oldest MALS program is close to 50 years old and, in the early years, these programs were designed for anyone interested in living wiser by virtue of attaining the goals of a good liberal arts and sciences degree—to be free of this time and place and to be able to take one's place as a citizen in a community of ideas.
+One might even call this an education in being a "public intellectual".
 The promise of democracy is only as good as the Jeffersonian ideal of meritocracy replacing aristocracy.
-A core of committed, well-educated and well-rounded individuals is at the heart of what is still the great experiment in self-rule, democracy.
-This last category is not only a separate category, but it is also an important “bonus” if you will of the previously mentioned profiles.
+A core of committed, well-educated and well-rounded individuals is at the heart of what is still the great experiment in self-rule: democracy.